-From glow-in-the-dark, to bucolic country club swinging, there are plenty of options for mini golf in and around Portland.
-Here are some of the best.
+From glow-in-the-dark to bucolic country club swinging, there are plenty of fun options for mini golf in and around Portland.

 Eagle Landing Golf Course.
 This well-heeled mini golf experience offers 36 holes of perfectly groomed, straightforward mini golf.
 You’ll find water features, perfectly-maintained flower beds and a general country club atmosphere.
-They also offer foot golf—bring your own soccer ball to save the $5 rental fee. $6.50 ages 5 and under; $7.50 ages 6-12 and seniors; $8.50 adults for 18 holes, and free golf on your birthday!
+They also offer foot golf—bring your own soccer ball to save the rental fee.
 10220 SE Causey Ave., Happy Valley

 Tualatin Island Greens.
 Tualatin Greens offers challenging mini golf in a picturesque, country club setting.
 It’s like playing golf, just miniaturized, with water hazards, sand bunkers, and undulating surfaces.
-Golf is a bargain too, at only $5 per person.
 20400 SW Cipole Rd., Tualatin

 Twin Pines Country Club.
 This isn’t like any country club you’ve ever seen, and it’s just so perfectly Portland.
 This six-hole course is not a business—just a family’s yard-turned-mini golf course!
 There is no cost to play.
 8434 SE Clay St., Portland

-Wilsonville Family Fun Center.
+Wilsonville Bullwinkle’s Family Fun Center.
 You’ll find mini golf and much more at this Wilsonville family favorite.
-They’ve also got Go-Karts, a zipline, laser tag, a ropes course, rock wall—the list goes on.
-But if it’s mini golf you’re looking for, they’ve got that too!
-There are two different courses to choose from, both 18 holes. $9 ages 5 and up.
+There are two different courses to choose from, both 18 holes.
 29111 SW Town Center Loop W, Wilsonville